Earth and Environmental Sciences

 Laboratory exercise to explore water density, surface ocean currents, and ocean circulation

-Mohr Circles part of Integrate:Workshops:Engineering, Sustainability, and the Geosciences:Activities
+Mohr Circles part of Integrate:Workshops and Webinars:Engineering, Sustainability, and the Geosciences:Activities

 This lab will give students practice plotting Mohr circles, interpreting experimental data for creating new fractures and pre-existing cracks, and how pore-pressure and earthquakes affect materials.